-Under the Control of Waters Ordinance 1938-1971 of the Northern Territory, natural waters are vested in the Crown.
+Under the Control of Waters Ordinance 1938 of the Northern Territory, control of natural waters are vested in the Crown.
 Where a watercourse or lake forms a boundary of any land alienated by the Crown, the beds and banks are deemed to remain the property of the Crown (except in special cases).
 The diversion of water is prohibited except under prescribed conditions.
 The Ordinance requires that drilling for ground-water be carried out only by drillers who are registered under the Ordinance.
 Registered drillers are required to provide the Government with information on bores drilled including the location, depth and size of bore, strata encountered and water produced.
 In particular areas, described as Water Control Districts, where stricter control is necessary the construction or use of a well or water bore without a permit can be prohibited.

-Under the Water Supplies Development Ordinance 1960-1971 any landholder engaged in pastoral or agricultural production may seek information or advice from the Commissioner of Water Development who is appointed under the Ordinance.
+Under the Water Supplies Development Ordinance 1960 any landholder engaged in pastoral or agricultural production may seek information or advice from the Commissioner of Water Development who is appointed under the Ordinance.
 He may also apply for an advance towards the cost of work proposed to be carried out.
 The Ordinance also provides for a refund to the landholder of the cost of drilling an unsuccessful bore where the landholder had applied to the Commissioner for advice on its construction and has carried out all drilling operations in accordance with advice given.

-There is a Water Resources Branch of the Department of the Northern Territory under the control of a Director.
-The Branch carries out systematic stream gauging, the collection of data relating to the quantity and quality of surface and groundwater, the planning of water use for industrial, irrigation and town water supplies, and flood prevention and control.
+The Water Resources Branch of the Department of the Northern Territory carries out systematic stream gauging, the collection of data relating to the quantity and quality of surface and ground water, the planning of water use for industrial, irrigation and town water supplies, and flood prevention and control.
 It also provides a general advisory service to the public on water resources and water conservation by providing information on the geology of the Territory, the prospects of obtaining groundwater, the possible location of bore sites, the method of drilling and equipping bores, information on stream flows, surveys of dam sites, the design of water supply schemes and reticulation layouts, and on the chemical and bacteriological quality of water supplies.
 It is involved in water pollution studies and control, and carries out environmental assessments of water and related developments.
-The Branch administers the licence and permit provisions of the Control of Waters Ordinance.
+The Branch administers both of the ordinances described.